MSc Sports Physiotherapy

 The blended learning environment combines distance learning with face-to-face teaching and clinical skills practice.
 You will experience an innovative blend of knowledge-based, activity-based and experiential learning.

-The face-to-face induction event and residential teaching weeks in the first and second years of the programme will enable you to meet and work together with other students on real-work problems, and engage in debate with practitioners from a variety of contexts.
+The face-to-face induction event and residential teaching weeks in the first and second years of the course will enable you to meet and work together with other students on real-work problems, and engage in debate with practitioners from a variety of contexts.

 - Flexible and online, allowing you to study alongside your clinical practice.